 Mr. Kniffen is the ‘play-along’ tuba player on a Hal Leonard educational project called, “Essential Elements 2000," and can also be heard on a tribute CD to jazz legend David Baker, "Basically Baker" (volume one), and on "CSO Resound: The Chicago Symphony Orchestra Brass Section Live."

 His teaching career began at the University of Hawai'i and for a time here at the University of Indianapolis.
-A great honor has been to fill in for sabbaticals at the University of Cincinnati College-Conservatory of Music and several times for his mentor, Dan Peranatoni at IU.
+A great honor has been to fill in for sabbaticals at the University of Cincinnati College-Conservatory of Music, Ball State University, and several times for his mentor, Dan Peranatoni at IU.
+Mr. Kniffen was recently appointed Instructor of Tuba at Butler University.

 He is devoted to his lovely wife, ISO violist Amy Kniffen, their children, and their church, and is proud of having recently (almost) completely remodeled their masterbathroom mostly by himself learning from Youtube videos.